 NO RENTAL REFERENCES???

-We want a Letter of Employment & are politely asking for a letter of personal recommendation.
+#2 CALL YOUR BOSS We want a Letter of Employment & letter of personal recommendation.

 WHAT DOES THIS MEAN ???????